 - enforce the lease without personal friction

 In Amarillo and the surrounding Panhandle towns, the landlords who sleep best aren’t the ones who “never have problems.”
-They’re the ones with a process for when problems show up.
+Instead, they’re the ones with a process for when problems show up.

 Bottom line: respond fast, document hard, enforce consistently

-When tenants break lease rules, your best move is to treat it like operations: verify, communicate in writing, give a cure path when appropriate, and escalate when the pattern continues.
+When lease rules get broken, your best move is to treat it like operations: verify, communicate in writing, give a cure path when appropriate, and escalate when the pattern continues.